The real plane Cremona group is a non-trivial amalgam: Proofs of the main results

 \begin{proof}[Proof of Corollary~\ref{cor:tree}] By Theorem~\ref{main thm}, the group $\Birp$ acts on the Bass-Serre tree $T$ of the amalgamated product $\Gls\ast_{\Gls\cap \Glo}\Glo$.
-Then every element of $\Birp$ of finite order has a fixed point on $T$.
-It follows that very finite subgroup of $\Birp$ has a fixed point on $T$ \cite[\S I.6.5, Corollary 3]{S80}, and is in particular conjugate to a subgroup of $\Gls$ or of $\Glo$.
+Every element of $\Birp$ of finite order has a fixed point on $T$.
+It follows that every finite subgroup of $\Birp$ has a fixed point on $T$ \cite[\S I.6.5, Corollary 3]{S80}, and is in particular conjugate to a subgroup of $\Gls$ or of $\Glo$.
 For infinite algebraic subgroups of $\Birp$, it suffices to check the claim for the maximal algebraic subgroups of $\Birp$.
-By \cite[Theorem 1.1]{RZ16}, the infinite maximal algebraic subgroups of $\Birp$ are conjugate to the group $\Aut_\R(X)$ of real automorphisms of a real rational surface $X$ from the following list: \begin{enumerate} \item $X=\p^2$, \item $X=\Ql$, \item $X=\FF_n$, $n=0$, $n\geq2$, \item $X$ is a del Pezzo surface of degree $6$ with a birational morphism $X\to \F_0$ blowing-up a pair of non-real conjugate points. \item $X$ is a del Pezzo surface of degree $6$ with a birational morphism $X\to \F_0$ blowing-up two real points on $\FF_0$, \item There is a birational morphism $X/\p^1\to \Cl_6/\p^1$ of conic bundles blowing up $n\geq1$ pairs of non-real conjugate points on non-real fibres on the pair of non-real conjugate disjoint $(-1)$-curves of $\Cl_6$ (the exceptional divisors of the link $\Cl_6\to\Ql$ of type III), \item There is a birational morphism $X\to \FF_n$ of conic bundles blowing up $2n\geq4$ points on the zero section of self-intersection $n$. \end{enumerate} (1)\&(2)\&(3) We have $\Autp\subset \Hl=\Gls\cap\Glo$.
-The group $\Aut_\R(\Ql)$ is conjugate to a subgroup of $\Glo$ via a link $f\colon\Ql\rat\p^2$ of type II, and $\Aut_\R(\F_n)$ is conjugate to a subgroup of $\Gls$ via a (possibly empty) composition of links of type II and one link of type III $\F_n\rat\F_1\to\p^2$.
+By \cite[Theorem 1.1]{RZ16}, for any infinite maximal algebraic subgroup $G$ of $\Birp$ there is a birational map $\theta\colon\p^2\rat X$, where $X$ is one of the surfaces in the list below and $G=\theta^{-1}\Aut(X)\theta$: \begin{enumerate} \item $X=\p^2$, \item $X=\Ql$, \item $X=\FF_n$, $n\neq1$, \item $X$ is a del Pezzo surface of degree $6$ with a birational morphism $X\to \F_0$ blowing-up a pair of non-real conjugate points. \item $X$ is a del Pezzo surface of degree $6$ with a birational morphism $X\to \F_0$ blowing-up two real points on $\FF_0$, \item There is a birational morphism $X\to \Cl_6$ over $\p^1$ of conic bundles blowing up $n\geq1$ pairs of non-real conjugate points on non-real fibres on the pair of disjoint non-real conjugate $(-1)$-curves of $\Cl_6$ (the exceptional divisors of the contraction $\Cl_6\to\Ql$), \item There is a birational morphism $X\to \FF_n$ of conic bundles blowing up $2n\geq4$ points on the zero section of self-intersection $n$. \end{enumerate} (1)\&(2)\&(3) We have $\Autp\subset \Hl=\Gls\cap\Glo$.
+The group $\Aut_\R(\Ql)$ is conjugate to a subgroup of $\Glo$, and for $n\geq0$, the group $\Aut_\R(\F_n)$ is conjugate to a subgroup of $\Gls$.

 (4) The surface $X$ contains exactly three pairs of non-real conjugate disjoint $(-1)$-curves.
-The group $\Aut_\R(X)$ is generated by the lift of a subgroup of $\Aut_\R(\F_0)$ and two elements, each of which descends via the contraction $X\to\F_0$ of one pair of $(-1)$-curves to birational maps of $\F_0$ preserving one of the two fibrations $\F_0/\p^1$ \cite[Proposition 3.5(2)\&(3)]{RZ16}.
-It follows that $\Aut_\R(X)$ is conjugate to a subgroup of $\Gls$.
+The group $\Aut_\R(X)$ is generated by the lift of a subgroup of $\Aut_\R(\F_0)$ and two elements descending to birational maps of $\F_0$ preserving one of the two fibrations $\F_0/\p^1$ \cite[Proposition 3.5(2)\&(3)]{RZ16}.
+So, $\Aut_\R(X)$ is conjugate to a subgroup of $\Gls$.